michaelkourlas/node-js2xmlparser/README.md

 ## Tests ##

-js2xmlparser comes with a set of tests that verify its core functionality.
+js2xmlparser comes with a set of tests that evaluate and verify the package's core functionality.
 To run the tests:

 * Install the test dependencies with `npm install`.
-* Run the tests with `mocha` or `mocha --reporter spec`.
+* Run the tests with `mocha`.